ScriptedArtsOfficial/PS3-CFW-XENON/README.md

 And I encounter a 80010017 error when I try to run my pkgs..
-(I have tried running a disc, It worked perfectly, So I am unsure of the issue) I cannot try recovery mode atm as I dont have a native ps3 controller, I will update when I do.
+(I have tried running a disc, It worked perfectly, So I am unsure of the issue) update through Recovery mode did not work on this fw, managed to install 4.84.2 Hybrid Firmware, and Rejailbreak.

-when trying to run most of my packages / install any firmware (I am not trying 4.83 OFW.
-I am also still QA flagged, so I am sure there is a fix for this, Thus I am uploading the 4.83 pup / decrypted pup so that if you wish you may have a look.
+I was still QA flagged, so I am sure there is a fix for this, Thus I am uploading the 4.83 pup / decrypted pup so that if you wish you may have a look.

-I will update if I fix it / figure out what is wrong, but until then I cannot continue building the 4.83 CFW as my unit is currently faulty, And its the the only unit I have available! and I dont want to release anything I cant test myself first (Except this for any devs.
+Otherwise, I will update if I fix it / figure out what is wrong, but until then I will just start 4.83 from scratch.

+I dont want to release anything I cant test myself first (Except this for any devs.
 4.83 is currently NOT FOR RELEASE.
 Ignore it.
-Unless you are looking to investigate this issue, and have a method to easily reverse the effects such as a hardware flasher / FSM. all dependant on the current situation of course.
+Unless you are looking to investigate this issue, and have a method to easily reverse the effects such as a hardware flasher / FSM. all dependant on the current situation/issue of course.

-I can still unhide Debug settings / Install pkg files under settings with the button combo, pkgs install fine, only encountered errors with 2, but anyway, I or someone can hopefully fix this mess, Its like a CustomOFW at this rate xD

 *cough* pseudobrick *cough* ;)
 ============================================================================
 Changelog;

-4.82 - 0.11 (Initial Build)
+4.82 V0.11a - Xenon Firmware - By ScriptedArts / OneKubbYT

+PATCHES:

 PATCH: XMB - Miscellaneous
 Add "Install Package Files" icon to the XMB Game Category Add "/app_home" icon to the XMB Game Category